Arena: Efficiently Training Large Models via Dynamic Scheduling and Adaptive Parallelism Co-Design: Evaluation

+We first evaluate \sysname{} on two heterogeneous testbeds (\S\ref{sec:setup}) using a 6-hour trace of 244 jobs from Philly trace~\cite{jeon2019analysis}.
+For \textit{Cluster-B} that is equipped with newer-generation GPUs, we scale up the workload by increasing model sizes and number of iterations (by $10\times$ on average) in the job trace.

+In \textit{Cluster-A} (Figure~\ref{fig:physical_exp}(a)-(c)), \sysname{} improves average cluster throughput by up to $1.49\times$, reduces average JCT of all submitted jobs by $49.3\%$ and average queuing time by $71.0\%$.
+The benefits stem from two main reasons.
+First, \sysname{} identifies and profiles near-optimal parallelism plans for AP-aware job scheduling, achieving wiser resource allocation (e.g., mitigating overestimation issues in \S\ref{sec:contradiction}) and inter-job adjustment (e.g., allocating more GPUs to those with higher performance potential).
+Second, \sysname{} reduces the time and hardware costs for job profiling and conditionally preempts blocked jobs, bringing better resource utilization for training and more execution opportunities.

+In \textit{Cluster-B} with more advanced GPUs and heavier workloads (Figure~\ref{fig:physical_exp}(d)-(f)), \sysname{} also achieves significant improvements: up to $1.60\times$ higher cluster throughput, $47.3\%$ JCT reduction, and $74.9\%$ queuing time reduction.
+Similar to the results in \textit{Cluster-A}, the awareness of AP performance in job scheduling acts as the primary reason for the benefits.
+For baselines, though using more and better GPUs (thereby reducing JCT and queuing time), profiling larger models using DP with replicated parameters exacerbates the resource quota overestimation for AP execution.
+Moreover, the enlarged cluster size also leads to larger scheduling space with increased resource misallocation risks.

-\paragraph{Simulation fidelity.} To evaluate the fidelity of the simulation, we further conduct simulations with the same experimental configurations.
-The average simulation error of \sysname{} and other baselines in estimating cluster throughput is $3.16\%$, while $7.31\%$ in estimating JCT.
-This confirms the high fidelity of our upcoming large-scale simulations.
+\paragraph{Simulation Fidelity.} We conduct simulations using the same configurations as real-world experiments in \textit{Cluster-A}.
+The average simulation error across \sysname{} and baselines is $3.16\%$ for throughput and $7.22\%$ for JCT, which clearly confirms the fidelity of our forthcoming large-scale simulations.